nathants/libaws/readme.md

 * An issued ACM certificate for `*.${LIBAWS_TEST_DOMAIN}` and its DNS validation record.
 * An untagged, unmapped API Gateway custom domain named `acm-fixture.${LIBAWS_TEST_DOMAIN}`, associated with that certificate and without a Route53 alias.
 This keeps the certificate eligible for managed renewal.

-Tests create and remove only unique child resources outside these fixtures.
+Tests create and remove only unique child resources outside these fixtures. `test.sh` runs account-exclusive tests first, then independent tests with four workers.
+Set `LIBAWS_TEST_JOBS=1` for sequential debugging or another positive worker count to change concurrency.
+Each test prints its path, status, duration, and retained log path; `timings.tsv` records per-test results.
+Interrupting the runner stops new tests and waits for started tests to finish cleanup.
+Do not run another live suite against the same scratch account concurrently.

 Run one example with: